Hunting in Canada FAQ (Frequently Asked Questions)

 Is there fishing available?

 Yes, our camp is located 5 minutes away from the Torch River.
-This river is home to pleantiful amounts of walleyes which can easily be accessed from the shoreline.
-We recommend spring bear hunters to bring their fishing gear.
+This river is home to pleantiful amounts of walleyes and brook trout which can easily be accessed from the shoreline.
+In combination with the Torch River we are also a short drive from Tobin Lake.
+Here you can expect a chance at trophy sized pike and walleye.
+We include one day of fully guided fishing with your spring bear hunt.
+Additional boat rentals and guided days are available at reasonable rates.

 What is a normal gratuity?